nh916/pure-js-timer/README.md

 let minutesAndSeconds = false;
 let pausePoint;

-/* sets the amount of thisTime and adds 1 to it for the user to see that it started from 30 and not 29
+/* sets the amount of globalTimerInSeconds and adds 1 to it for the user to see that it started from 30 and not 29
 @param {timer} num The amount the timer should run for
 @return null/none